Evergreen5 min read

 The following steps assume that the programming language has already been installed.

-Adding Python Kernel
+Adding Python Kernelcopied

 Run pip install jupyter in your terminal.

-Adding R Kernel
+Adding R Kernelcopied

 IRkernel/IRkernel Github